Tejas Bana

 Agentic Systems for Scientific R&D

-• Agentic Interface: Built a production agent to simplify a complex UI, enabling LLMs to translate user natural language into concrete UI actions and data retrieval.
-Achieved 91% reliability with RAG and advanced prompting.
+- Agentic Interface: Built a production agent to simplify a complex UI, usings LLMs to translate natural language queries into concrete UI actions and data retrieval.
+Achieved 91% reliability, significantly simplifying the user experience and reducing onboarding time.

 Generative Models & Representation Learning